In this (rather bleak) Christmas Episode

 - Cassandra Truth: Homer tries to warn his coworkers of a poison leak, but they think he's lying to steal their snacks.

-- Christmas Episode: Probably the most depressing one since "Marge Be Not Proud."
+- Christmas Episode: Probably the most depressing one in the series, alongside "Marge Be Not Proud".

 - Cruel Twist Ending: Just when it seems the town has forgiven the Simpsons, we see the actual reason why the Springfieldians are at their house: They're repossessing the Simpsons' belongings.

-- Downer Ending: The townspeople make off with all of the Simpson family's possessions (including the cat and dog) just so they can repay the debt, but the part where The Simpsons play with a lone washcloth and the show's penchant for resetting their continuity (unless it's a character dying) prevented this from being too depressing.
+- Downer Ending: The townspeople and Alex Trebek make off with all of the Simpson family's possessions (including Apu taking the cat and dog) just so they can repay the debt, but the part where The Simpsons play with a lone washcloth and the show's penchant for resetting their continuity (unless it's a character dying) prevented this from being too depressing.

 - Epic Fail: Marge losing so bad on Jeopardy that she now owes $5200 to Alex Trebek.